 When a small business is selling to a larger business, who is the best person to contact at the larger business?
 The President?
 Board of Directors?
 I have been trying to get a hold of the president, but I’m getting no responses at all.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Since you don't qualify exactly how large the business might be, the easy answer here is -- it depends.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »Since you don't qualify exactly how large the business might be, the easy answer here is -- it depends.
 Each company has their own internal structure and systems, so in one firm the right contact might be the owner, in another company it could be the office manager, in another the procurement officer.